symposium: noun, plural sym·po·si·a

 A meeting or conference for the discussion of some subject, especially a meeting at which several speakers talk on or discuss a topic before an audience.

-Literacy Texas partners with regional literacy organizations throughout the state to offer full-day literacy symposia.
+Literacy Texas invites regional literacy organizations throughout the state to join the local peers and colleagues at regional literacy symposia.

-Funded by the Professional Development Support for Nonprofit Adult Literacy Organizations grant from the Texas Workforce Commission, these symposia provide free professional development for volunteers and staff of nonprofit, community-based organizations.
+Symposia provide free professional development for volunteers and staff at nonprofit, community-based organizations.

 Note: This year, the faith-affiliated community will be included in a “Best of Texas” event.